wenjunli925/openFrameworks-assignment/Assignment_5/README.md

 ### Screenshots
 ![](images/5.png)
 <br>
-(Name of this project is "When I Get A Direct Message")
+(The name of this project is "When I Receive A Direct Message")

 **Link to its Youtube video:**